Hands-on Healing: Chiropractors for Kids

 Studies show children can benefit from chiropractic care for back and neck pain, as well as sports injuries.
-“We take care of a lot of local athletes,” said Dr. Brandie Nemchenko, DC, of King of Prussia Family Wellness Center.
+“We take care of a lot of local athletes,” said Dr. Brandie Nemchenko, DC, of Experience Chiropractic in Wayne.
 “Parents want to make sure their child’s alignment is top-notch for that competitive edge in sports performance.”

 Many parents recognize chiropractic care as a balanced, proactive, conservative approach for injury prevention while keeping their kids’ spines and joints in motion.
 In other cases, parents have tried traditional medicine with little success — or even unwanted side effects — and they are looking for something more natural.